Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Experimental Validation

-All experiments were performed on Clemson University's Palmetto Cluster, using AMD Opteron 6176 nodes with 24 cores, 48 GB of RAM, and 10 Gbps interconnects.
-Our implementation of CLDA for these experiments utilizes PLDA+ \cite{PLDAplus} for the LDA stage, and k-means \cite{parallelk-means} for the clustering stage.
-The data manipulation code connecting the stages is written in Python 2.7, and can be found here: \cite{CLDAimplementation}.
+All experiments were performed on Clemson University's Palmetto Cluster, using Intel Xeon Gold 6148 nodes with 40 cores, 748 GB of RAM, and 56 Gbps interconnects.
+Our implementation of CLDA for these experiments utilizes PLDA \cite{PLDAplus} for the LDA stage, and k-means \cite{parallelk-means} for the clustering stage.
+The data manipulation code connecting the stages is written in Python 2.7 and Python 3.6, and can be found here: \cite{CLDAimplementation}.
 Future work will explore alternative implementations of the various CLDA components.